 When you want to work some decreases into your knitting, knit two together (usually written as k2tog in the pattern) is one of the easiest ways to do it.

 Knit two together works for all kinds of decreases, but you’ll notice that the stitches in the knit two together lean toward the right.
-Most patterns have right-leaning stitches on the left side and left-leaning stitches on the right side — that way everything is all neat and tidy.
+Most patterns have right-leaning stitches on the left side and left-leaning stitches (like an ssk) on the right side — that way everything is all neat and tidy.

 Knit up until the two stitches that you want to knit together to make the decrease.
 (If you’re following a pattern, the pattern will tell you when to knit two together.
 No need to worry about that!)

-Put the needle through both of the next two stitches and wrap the yarn around, as if you’re knitting a normal knit stitch.
+Put the needle through both of the next two stitches as if to knit.
+Wrap the yarn around, just like you would for a normal knit stitch.